Suspect in deadly Canada stabbings has long criminal record

 Sanderson, 32, and his brother Damien, are accused of killing 10 people and wounding 18 others in the attacks that spread across the rural reserve and into the nearby town of Regina.
 Damien’s body was found Monday near the attacks, and police were investigating whether his brother killed him.

-The reserve, population of about 1,900, gets its name from its chief, who signed an agreement over lands with the Canadian Crown and other tribes in 1876, according to its website.
+The reserve, population of about 1,900, gets its name from a chief who signed an agreement over lands with the Canadian Crown and other tribes in 1876, according to its website.
 More tribal members live off the reserve, for about 3,400 members total.

 Like many Canadian Indigenous communities, it has been scarred by a dark history.